cmse822/project-1-team5-1/Project Report.md

     No. of Cores: 128
     Theoretical Peak: 332.161152 Gflop/s
     Theoretical Peak (per core) = 2.60 Gflop/s
+    Avg.
 Measured Speed (per core): 0.156 Gflop/s
     L1d cache: 32K
     L1i cache: 32K
     L2 cache: 512K
     L3 cache: 16384K

     The Intel18 has 40 cores while AMD20 has 128 cores.
 A higher core means better parallel processing capabilities.
 AMD20 also has a higher clock speed which means faster processing speed for individual tasks.
 AMD20, hence has a higher theoretical peak performance than Intel18.

-    The measured speed is measured using matrix multiplication running on a single core on the processor.
+The measured speed is measured using matrix multiplication running on a single core on the clusters.

     For N = 100, both architecture has significantly lower measured performance than theoretical peak performance.
 This is mainly due to the lack of parallelization in the matrix multiplication, and possibly power constraints set by HPCC.
 AMD20 also has slighly higer measured performance as compared to Intel18.

-    The measured performance for multiple N's compare to peak is also significantly lower, and also running out of memory for larger N's.
-Both architecutres has an "almost" straight line graph for multiple N's.
+    The average measured performance for multiple N's compare to peak is also significantly lower, and also running out of memory for larger N's.
+Both architecutres has a peak performance at N in range (100, 900) and slowly decreasing as size of N gets larger.

 # Part 2